xlladdins/xll/docs/Excel4MacrosQ-S.md

 **SQL.EXEC.QUERY**(**connection\_num**, **query\_text**)

-Connection\_num    is the unique connection ID of the data source you want to query.
+Connection\_num&nbsp;&nbsp;&nbsp;&nbsp;is the unique connection ID of the data source you want to query.

   - > Connection\_num is returned by a previously executed SQL.OPEN
     > function.